15 Great Grad Programs That Offer Free Tuition

 - Proctorships

 Aside from these internal offerings, students who require additional coverage and funding can also apply for external funding.
-In case of doctoral students in their sixth year, it’s still possible to receive funding through the Dissertation Completion Proposal (DCP) initiative.
+In the case of doctoral students in their sixth year, it’s still possible to receive funding through the Dissertation Completion Proposal (DCP) initiative.
 Brown University also covers student’s travel expenses incurred for research.

 Graduate Programs with Free Tuition: